• Home

 As you can see, Docker verify for each build step if there is a cached layer, and if it does exists, it will use it (see ---> Using cache).

-Let's change the Dockerfile a bit (I will change the group id and user id):
+Let's change the Dockerfile a bit (I will change the order of the instructions):

 Let's execute the build command.
 The output should be similar to the following: